 Heatmaps & Incoming Feedback

-Heatmaps and Incoming Feedback rely on the images and CSS files being publicly available, while HTML is collected and sent back to Hotjar directly from the visitor's device.
+Heatmaps and Incoming Feedback rely on the images and CSS files being publicly available, while HTML is collected and sent back to Hotjar directly from the user's device.

 When we take the screenshot for your Heatmap or Incoming Feedback screenshot, CSS and image files are loaded directly from your server.